Society of Environmental Journalists

-The Society of Environmental Journalists is a non-profit national journalism organization created by and for journalists who report environmental topics in the news media.
+The Society of Environmental Journalists is a non-profit national journalism organization based in the United States, created by and for journalists who report environmental topics in the news media.
 On its website, the organization says that "SEJ’s mission is to strengthen the quality, reach and viability of journalism across all media to advance public understanding of environmental issues."

 History

 The Society of Environmental Journalists was founded in 1990 by a small group of award-winning journalists, including reporters, editors, and producers working for The Philadelphia Inquirer, USA Today, Turner Broadcasting, Minnesota Public Radio, and National Geographic.
 Today, SEJ's membership includes more than 1,500 journalists and academics working in every type of news media in the United States, Canada, Mexico and 27 other countries.

-As a 501(c)(3) non-profit educational organization, SEJ provides educational opportunities and vital support to journalists of all media who face the challenging responsibility of covering complex environmental issues.
+As a 501(c)(3) non-profit educational organization, SEJ offers educational opportunities and support to journalists of all media covering environmental issues.

-SEJ operating and project budgets are underwritten through a combination of foundation grants based on SEJ proposals (emphasis on general, unrestricted support), university sponsorships of the annual conference, media company contributions, earned income from dues and fees for services (including exhibits, ad space and single use rental of the mail list/email distribution listserv) and earnings from individual gifts to the endowment fund.
+SEJ operating and project budgets are underwritten through a combination of foundation grants based on SEJ proposals (emphasis on general, unrestricted support), university sponsorships of the annual conference, media company contributions, earned income from dues and fees for services (including exhibits, and space and single use rental of the mail list/email distribution listserv) and earnings from individual gifts to the endowment fund.
 SEJ does not seek or accept gifts or grants from government agencies, non-media corporations or environmental advocacy groups.
 Lobbyists and public relations professionals are not eligible for membership in SEJ.
 All are welcome to subscribe to SEJournal and participate in SEJ's annual conferences.